Options exist for producers if their crops are suffering

 Certain areas of Alberta have experienced extreme precipitation this growing season and crop growth and quality has suffered as a result.
 AFSC understands that these kinds of conditions can create uncertainty and stress for producers trying to manage the affected acres.
 A producer may decide to put the land to another use other than harvest, they may not be able to harvest, or in some cases, they may choose to abandon the acres entirely.

-AFSC clients with production insurance on their annual or perennial crops have the option to put their crops to another use, such as pasturing.
+AFSC clients with production insurance on their annual or perennial crops are encouraged to file their Harvested Production Report as soon as possible.
+Producers have the option to put their crops to another use, such as pasturing.
 In doing so, clients need to contact AFSC at least five days in advance of putting an insured crop to an alternate use and arrange for a yield appraisal and the release of the insured acres.
 Putting an insured crop to an alternate use before the acres are released by AFSC may impact the adjusted production in determining potential claims and future coverage.

 If in the fall the affected acres cannot be harvested, or the decision is to abandon those acres, clients will need to complete a Harvested Production Report (HPR) to report the fields with acres left unharvested or abandoned.